sivatejaa/StayEasy/README.md

 Supported devices : All android devices

 Sequence -  Login - List of hotels(Select a hotel)- personal information( Enter all personal information ,Validations provided for Empty values  - Room details (Select the room details , enter no of rooms as a Number ,Date format should be ( 10/10/2023)- Preview (You can see all your entered details) - Confirmation ( can see the confirmation details finally)

+All the information will be saved in the database